giardap/Ring/README.md

 * **Mustafa (exofeel)** - *Port to Py3* - [Mustafas work](https://github.com/exofeel)
 * **Niro(7331#1337)** - *Initial work* - Ring Exploit

+Special thanks to triggered.pdf and nova for being my test dummies in the PoC of this exploit.

 ## Disclaimer

 This has been submitted and fixed by Ring along with their referral system being shut down.